THE UNIVERSITY OF MANITOBA

 Because Microbiology program faculty members are engaged in active research projects, we have all the facilities needed to conduct research in our areas of specialization.
 We have an inventory of modern equipment which would be expected in any active research unit.
 Any student wishing to know about specific equipment is encouraged to discuss this with a potential supervisor.

 THE APPLICATION PROCESS

-Students must submit completed application forms, transcripts, letters of reference and any other required documents to the Chairperson of the Graduate Student and Program Review Committee for the Department of Microbiology.
 The Faculty of Graduate Studies requires a minimum 3.0 GPA.
-The applications that meet the minimum requirements of the Faculty are circulated in the Department of Microbiology.
-If a member of the Department identifies a student who seems likely to succeed in graduate school and appears to have interests in common with the member’s research program, the student may be contacted to arrange an interview, discuss research projects, etc. As noted above, a faculty member must have agreed to supervise the applicant’s program before admission is granted.
-Therefore, only when this has been arranged and the Faculty of Graduate Studies has been informed will a formal letter of acceptance be sent to the applicant by the Faculty.
-This ensures that the student has a supervisor and project which are to his/her liking, two very important features when embarking on a research based higher degree.
+Prospective students must contact Faculty members of the Department of Microbiology with CV and transcripts to inquire about available positions.
+If a member of the Department identifies a student who seems likely to succeed in graduate school and appears to have interests in common with the member’s research program, the student may be contacted to arrange an interview, discuss research projects, etc. Please, note that a faculty member must have agreed to supervise the applicant’s program before the applicant is invited to apply.
+Then the Faculty of Graduate Studies is informed will a formal letter of acceptance sent to the applicant by the Faculty.
+This ensures that the student has a supervisor and project which are to their liking, two very important features when embarking on a research based higher degree.